 In Regard to Pets…

 I love dogs, but our lifestyle–work work work–is more suited to cats.
-We have two: Molly and Jordi.
-Molly is a cancer survivor.
+We have three.
+Molly, now 16 years old, is a cancer survivor.
 Murphy and Reacher, siblings, came to us as kittens in May 2014.

 In a Previous Life….

 Back when I was single and needed the money, I did a lot of freelance writing for Christian magazines.
 Sold around 150 articles to probably 40 different publications.
 I have a folder with hundreds of rejection slips to keep me humble.
 During summer vacations from college, I worked in a grocery store, and loved it.
 Nobody bagged groceries faster than we did.